 Most of you have shared how short on time you are.
 I get it.
 Most of the recipes here in the last few years are geared towards you- time-saving, healthy recipes.
 But there are days like Sundays when some of us truly enjoy spending time in the kitchen while something slow roasts in the oven for hours – and you’ll find those recipes here too because they are nourishing on a soul level.
 Cooking, if we allow it, can center and ground us, and bring us back to ourselves.
-It can be a meditation.
+In this day and age, we need this.

-This is why I share quotes here on the blog, little nudges to go within and simply listen because the deepest healing can be found here inside ourselves.
-In our world, it is so easy to get distracted.
-Cooking has become a gentle practice for me- a way to still my thoughts, to become present, and to listen.
-A simple way to reset.
+This is why I share quotes here on the blog, little nudges to go within and simply listen because the deepest truths can be found inside ourselves.
+The act of cooking can bring us back to ourselves and help us reconnect after a stressful day.
+In our world, it is so easy to neglect ourselves.
+Cooking has become a gentle practice for me- a way to still my thoughts, become present, and listen- a simple way to reset, restore and love myself.

 I’m so excited to have you be a part of our community!!!
-When you sign up, you’ll receive a gift ( my Clean-Eating Guide) then only one email, once a week, on Saturday mornings with my new recipes.
+When you sign up, you’ll receive a gift (my Clean-Eating Guide) then only one email, once a week, on Saturday mornings with my latest recipes.
+Be sure to check your spam folder or promotions tab, if you don’t see them.
 That is it!
-There is no cost, it is totally free to everyone.
+There is no cost, it is totally FREE to everyone.

 Here are a few comments from our community members…